4 Reasons for Stomach Pain After Eating Nuts and What to Do About It

 Video of the Day

-Nuts and seeds naturally contain a compound called phytic acid, says Lily Nichols, RDN, a dietitian/nutritionist and author of Real Food for Pregnancy.
+Nuts and seeds naturally contain a compound called phytic acid, says Lily Nichols, RDN, a registered dietitian nutritionist and author of Real Food for Pregnancy.
 "They specifically have this compound in order to protect them from sprouting before they're ready to grow," she explains.
 "It's evolutionary — the idea is that the seeds or nuts pass through an animal's GI system intact so it can plant in the ground and survive."
 (You may also hear this referred to as an "anti-nutrient.")

 "You may be more sensitive to certain compounds than others," she says.
 Some nuts may aggravate you while others do not, and keeping track of your symptoms in a food journal can help you pinpoint the offender.